CSCfi/kielipankki-nlf-harvester/airflow/README.md

     ```echo -e "AIRFLOW_UID=$(id -u)" > .env```

+3. In order to run the Puhti dag, also add the absolute path to your `.ssh` folder to the `.env` file in the following manner:

+    ```SSH_PATH=/your/path/.ssh```

-3. Initialize Airflow in docker:
+4. Initialize Airflow in docker:

     ```docker compose up airflow-init```

-4. Build image and run container:
+5. Build image and run container:

     ```docker compose up --build```

-5. Wait for the container to launch, and open Airflow in `http://0.0.0.0:8080/`
+6. Wait for the container to launch, and open Airflow in `http://0.0.0.0:8080/`

-6. Login with the created default username `airflow` and password `airflow`
+7. Login with the created default username `airflow` and password `airflow`

+8. In order for the `download_altos_for_binding_to_puhti` DAG to function, you need to configure two connections in Admin -> Connections:

+    1. SSH Connection to Puhti:

+        - Select "Add a new record" from the **+** sign
+        - Set Connection Id to `puhti_conn`
+        - Set Connection Type to `SSH`
+        - Set Host to `puhti.csc.fi`
+        - Set your Puhti username as Username
+        - In the Extra-field, add the absolute path to your private SSH key (of which pair is in Puhti) in the following manner:
+            ```{"key_file": "/your/path/.ssh/id_rsa"}```

+    2. HTTP Connection to NLF:

+        - Select "Add a new record" from the **+** sign
+        - Set Connection Id to `nlf_http_conn`
+        - Set Connection Type to `HTTP`
+        - Set Host to `digi.kansalliskirjasto.fi/interfaces/OAI-PMH`
+        - Set Schema to `https`

-7. Turn on the DAG `download_altos_for_binding` and watch the green dots appear
+8. Turn on one or both of the DAGS `download_altos_for_binding` and `download_altos_for_binding_to_puhti` and watch the green dots appear

-8. You can trigger the execution of the DAG again by pressing the "play" button on the right side of the DAG UI and selecting "Trigger DAG"
+9. You can trigger the execution of the DAG again by pressing the "play" button on the right side of the DAG UI and selecting "Trigger DAG"

 &nbsp;

-`./downloads/mets` should now have one METS file and `downloads/[BINDING_ID]/alto` four ALTO files identified from the downloaded METS.
+`./downloads/mets` should now have one METS file and `downloads/[BINDING_ID]/alto` four ALTO files identified from the downloaded METS either locally or in Puhti `/scratch/project_2006633/nlf-harvester/` depending on the DAG you ran.